Erik Winfree's allergies

 peas, chick peas (garbonzo), lentils, hummus

-I should not eat, bite-size amounts can be unpleasant; but I don't notice trace amounts:
+I should not eat, bite-size amounts can be mildly unpleasant; but I don't notice trace amounts:

 grapes, plums, strawberries, dates